Updated: 12 min read

 DIY Emergency Purification Techniques

-Lab-verified emergency methods when equipment fails:
+Emergency methods I’ve tested when equipment fails:

 Coffee Filter + Bleach Method (my emergency backup):